alazaraklilu/Flixsync/README.md

 # HM Reloading vs. HM Replacement:
 Replacement specifically refers to swapping out the changed modules.
 Reloading can refer to the overall process of updating code changes without a full page refresh, which includes HMR.

+Database Setup steps:

+- Install and configure Sequelize to connect to your PostgreSQL database.
+- Define models and run migrations to set up your database schema.
+- Integrate Sequelize into your existing Express server.
+- Create routes to handle database operations and use them in your Express app.